 You have to work with trace, to understand trace.
 Don’t let trace stop you from attempting to make “your perfect” soap.

-Yes, some designs and the look of your finished soap can hinder on tracing issues, but every serious soaper will tell you that they didn't let that stand in there way of perfecting there design and recipe to achieve there desired result.
+Yes, certain designs and the look of your finished soap, can hinder on tracing issues.
+However, every serious soaper will tell you that they didn’t let that stand in there way of perfecting there recipe and design.

 Related Article: Gel Phase in Cold Process Soap Making: Let’s Chat About It!

-When a mixture has reached a trace, this simply means that it has fully emulsified, and it's texture appears creamy.
-It has thickened to a point where it is able to hold a structure or outline, many soapers say.
-Usually if you can still see streaks of oil, this means the mixture has not yet reached trace or fully emulsified.
+When a mixture has reached a trace, this simply means that it has fully emulsified.
+It’s texture will begin to appear creamy.
+The batter has thickened to a point where it is able to hold a structure or outline.
+Oftentimes, if you can still see streaks of oil, this means the mixture has not yet reached trace.

-There are 3 "levels" of trace if you will, referred to as light, medium and thick trace, some soapers also use throw in "very thin trace" or "medium to thick trace".
-There is also something called false trace, which we'll discuss in a bit.
+There are 3 “levels” of trace if you will, referred to as light, medium and thick trace.
+Some soapers also throw in “very thin trace” or “medium to thick trace”.
+There is also something called false trace (below).

 Let’s discuss each level of trace and what that looks like in cold process soap making.

 So you’ve mixed your lye solution and oils, and begun to stir or whisk.
 At this point the process of saponification has begun.